Spencer-Easton/gasIO/README.md

 It can be compiled with the dmd compiler found at [http://dlang.org](http://dlang.org/download.html).
 To compile use `dmd gasIO.d`.
 This has been tested on windows 7 x64 and OSX 10.10.
-######If you are running on windows you need to make sure you have cURL installed and the libcurl.dll in your execution path.
+######If you are running on windows you need to make sure you have libcurl.dll in your execution path.

 I have purposfully left OAuth Client credentials in the source code.
 These are safe to use, but if you are worried about giving access to a public API you can publish the script in the src/server folder as an executable API and generate your own credentials.
 If you are interested in this tool I'm going to assume you know how to do this.
 A search for `TODO` in gasIO.d will show the lines where these values go.